olooney/oranlooney.com/content/post/jeopardy.md

-I see why there's a lot of hype around RAG and HNSW; it's cheap, it's fast, it scales well, it's easy to implement (you don't have to hand-curate training examples but just chunk whatever useful documents are lying around), and it works.
+I see why there's a lot of hype around RAG and HNSW; it's cheap, it's fast, it scales well, it's easy to implement (you don't have to hand-curate training examples but just chunk whatever useful documents are lying around), it's flexible (you can mix-and-match with any LLM to acheive the right balance of cost, quality, and speed) and above it *works*, giving noticeable improvement in task performance and answer quality..

 ### Llama 3